ohnotnow/dep-sandbox/README.md

 - [nono](https://nono.sh) (`brew install nono`), built and tested against version 0.74
 - whichever package managers you actually use (npm, bun, uv, pip, composer)
-- [Lando](https://lando.dev/), only if you use it for local development

 ## Getting started